muratk3n/thirdwave/en/tweets/2021/week21.md

 ---

-There u go.. even the f-ing CCP figured it out

-"From driverless cars to robotic warehouses, China looks to automation to solve population issues"

----

 Bcz due to loss of GDP, "growth"?
 Two ways to increase GDP, either through more ppl, eg immigration, 2% more ppl 2% more growth which is "dumb growth".
 Or you produce more per person, GDP Per Capita